bryce-s/wuzzy/README.md

 - Xcode 15 or newer (for building)
 - Accessibility permission granted to Wuzzy (required to focus other apps)

+## Installing via Homebrew
+1. Install Homebrew if it is not already available.
+2. Add the tap: `brew tap bryce-s/wuzzy`
+3. Install the cask: `brew install --cask wuzzy`
+4. Launch Wuzzy from `/Applications` or with Spotlight.
+5. To remove it later: `brew uninstall wuzzy && brew untap bryce-s/wuzzy`

 ## Building & Running
 1. Open `Wuzzy.xcodeproj` in Xcode.
 2. Select the **Wuzzy** scheme.